 This weeklong journey combines exercises and games for acting and character development skills with devising an original, site-specific theatre piece.
 Participants will explore what comes alive when their spirit of mischief meets their open-heartedness.
 Come give a brave “Yes!” to your emerging artist voice, sharing what’s inside out, and moving from downside up!
-Be prepared to work outside!
+Be prepared to work outside! $185 Monday-Friday 9am-3pm with a final performance for family and frineds in the Crow's Nest Theatre on Friday.

 SAMPLE DAILY SCHEDULE: